 - Edibles you like: Well, you clearly already covered this category by requesting pounds and pounds of Twizzlers from everyone, right?
 Don’t stop at Twizzlers, though.
 The candy store is your oyster.
 Er, Twizzler?

 - Guilty pleasures: No need to go into your most secret guilty pleasures.
 Some of us may not want to know why you wanted those fuzzy socks so badly.
 They have counseling for that, you know.

-- All things practical: Maybe you have something that you use everyday that is beginning to wear out, or there is just something that you need all together. include necessities here.
+- All things practical: Maybe you have something that you use every day that is beginning to wear out, or maybe there is just something you need that you don't yet have.
+Include necessities here.

 - Clothing from that one store: Everyone has a favorite clothing store to shop at, and many of us are guilty of diving only into the clearance racks.
 Ask for gift cards, or specify a clothing item that you just can’t live without!

 - Good reads: Magazines, e-books, and books, oh my!
 Whatever your taste, add some titles to the list.
 After all, you'll need something to read while you’re putting away all of those Twizzlers.

 - Furry friends: Not to be confused with fuzzy socks.
 If you have been wanting a dog or cat, now is your chance to ask!
 Just make sure you consider your local animal shelter for potential adoptions.

 Things to Consider When Making Your Wish List